This post may contain affiliate links, please see my disclosure policy for details.

 (Fun fact: An egg contains every nutrient needed for life EXCEPT Vitamin C!)

-My chickens actually won't eat any type of citrus fruit - and they do usually know best - so just skip the orange sections!
 Although if there are a few in a fruit salad you share with the chickens, don't worry about picking them out.
 They likely will just eat around them anyway.

 Chickens Shouldn't Eat too Much Spinach.

-The oxalic acid in spinach can also interfere with calcium absorption, so spinach - while super nutritious - should be only an occasional treat for your chickens.
+The oxalic acid in spinach can interfere with calcium absorption, so spinach - while super nutritious - should be only an occasional treat for your chickens.

 Chickens Shouldn't Eat too Much Asparagus.